ddewaele/com.ecs.samples.spring.simple.rest/README.md

 - Update a past location
 - Remove a location (TODO).

+### Updating your current location

+We can access our current location by accessing the `current location endpoint` with a `GET` request

+	curl --silent "${current_location_endpoint}"

+##@ Update current location

+We can update our current location with a `POST` request on the `current location endpoint`.
+We need to provide a JSON payload containing (at least) the latitude and longitude.

+	curl --silent  -H "Content-Type: application/json" -d '{"latitude":1.0,"longitude":1.0}' -X POST ${current_location_endpoint}

+### Retrieving location history

+We can retrieve our location history as a list of location resources through the `location endpoint` with a `GET` request.

+	curl --silent "${location_endpoint}"

+If we know the exact timestamp of a location we can go ahead and fetch that single location from the past.

+	curl --silent "${location_endpoint}/1378113390550"

+We can also provide a `min-time` and `max-time` parameter to define a start and end time.

+	curl --silent "${location_endpoint}/?min-time=1378111961098&max-time=1378111963779"

+## Add past locations

+Adding locations in the past is also possible using by performing a `POST` request on the `location endpoint`.

+	curl --silent  -H "Content-Type: application/json" -d '{"accuracy":null,"altitude":null,"altitudeAccuracy":null,"heading":null,"latitude":10.0,"longitude":10.0,"speed":null,"timestampMs":1378112866695}' -X POST ${location_endpoint}

 ##Administrative pages
 The project also contains a set of administrative pages allowing you look at information about the registered users and issues tokens.